MATBckh22/MATB-STUDIOS/README.md

 `s[::]` same as `s[0:len(s):1]`

 ## String Substitution
-functions in python are *immutable*, which cannot be modified directly. **We cannot replace a character in the index just by indexing another word into the string.**
+Functions in python are *immutable*, which cannot be modified directly. **We cannot replace a character in the index just by indexing another word into the string.**

 Though we can do this by replacing the entire string or recreating a string using the `new character + previous string:`
 ```